OctHe/ICE/README.md

 Please backup them manual.

 Since lots of Linux use bash as their default shell.
-PL does not directly change the `.bashrc` file.
+The project does not directly change the `.bashrc` file.
-To enable PL's bash config, use
+To enable Bash's config, use

     echo 'source ~/.config/bash/bashrc' >> .bashrc
     source ~/.bashrc

-The python packages of PL uses virtual environment:
+To use the python virtual environment:

     python3 -m venv .local/share/python/venv/onepoint